rgravina/effective-java/README.md

 - Item 06: A `Zoo` class which can hold up to 16 `Animal`.
 The free operation nulls references to `Animal` instances to avoid memory leaks.
 I removed the automatically growing stack since you can appreciate the example with a fixed size stack.
 I did leave checks for stack overflow and underflow though.
 - Item 07: A `ZooCloser` class which frees all the animals in the `Zoo` from Item 06 then closes it.
 It introduces a `CloseableZoo` which wraps it and has a boolean for tracking closed state.
 It relies on the `EmptyStackException` thrown when freeing the last animal to decide when the zoo is free (imagine there was no `getSize` method, as it would be better to check when this is zero).
 - Item 15: An immutable `Counter`.
+- Item 16: An `InstrumentedZoo` class which counts calls to capture and free.